 To help you take on the challenge of creating mutual value with and for your customers, we’ve pulled together five key questions that you should ask of your brand or business.
 Answer each of them as well as you possibly can and then keep asking, to constantly improve what you do and how you do it.

 But before we launch into our battery of questions – why are we focusing upon ‘creating mutual value’?
 Well firstly, because nearly all of the decisions we each take every day involve some assessment of value – the benefit we gain, set against the cost incurred, relative to other alternatives.
 The benefit can be tangible, emotional or psychological.
-The cost can be in time, money or opportunity.
+The cost can be in time, money or opportunity, as financial opportunities are sometimes difficult to find so learning to do things as trade gold in the UK can be really helpful to make money online.
 Your decision to read this far was based upon an assessment of the utility and worth of doing so.
 We hope you don’t feel short changed!

 Understanding what consumers and business decision makers value at any given moment is getting harder and harder to predict.
 Nearly a decade ago in 2006 Michael J. Silverstein, a senior vice president at Boston Consulting Group (BCG) wrote, “Consumers’ value calculations are much less predictable today than even a decade ago, because they don’t seem to line up with the consumer’s income or demographics the way they used to.”
 It has only got harder since then.